yphil-dev/petrolette/DEV.md

 - Single quotes in JS, double quotes in HTML ;
 - Indents: 2 *spaces*.

+## VC workflow

+All work is done on `dev` or its child branches, then merged into `server` and pushed for testing, then merged into master at each release or critical bugfix.
+Pull Requests on `dev`, please.

 ## Installation notes & caveats

 The two libs [Feedrat](https://framagit.org/yphil/feedrat) (to discover a RSS/Atom feed at a given URL) and [Favrat](https://framagit.org/yphil/favrat) (to discover a favicon at a given URL) are no longer hosted on npm, but installed directly from the repo ; however their dependancies have to be installed manually by running `npm install` in their respective directories.